 “The thinner they're spread,” said Teresa Vetter, director of nursing at Newman University, “the harder it is to see everything and do everything.”

 Economists recommend students consider that demand when planning their futures.

 In recent years, the Kansas Legislature and the state agencies in charge of public education have prodded schools to help high-schoolers better understand the job market that awaits them.

 Kansas rolled out a website where students can browse specific degrees at its universities and community colleges — and learn not just the costs, but what each program’s graduates typically earn.

 The Kansas Department of Labor publishes annual lists of what employers most need, homing in on those careers that pay better than average.

 The most recent list runs the gamut — from accountants to salespeople to electricians.
 Tyler Tenbrink, a senior economist with the department, suggests students arm themselves with it.

 “That's what we hope will result,” Tenbrink said.
 “Use that information, and see what jobs are in high demand.”

 This is Part One in our series on college and careers.
-Here are the rest: Part Two on planning life after high school, Part Three on Kansas' tech college boom, Part Four on free dual credit classes for high schoolers, Part Five on state investment in engineering education, Part Six on college major tips, Part Seven on "degree inflation," and Part Eight on lack of access to four-year college in southwest Kansas, and Part Nine on transferring from community college to university.
+Here are the rest: Part Two on planning life after high school, Part Three on Kansas' tech college boom, Part Four on free dual credit classes for high schoolers, Part Five on state investment in engineering education, Part Six on college major tips, Part Seven on "degree inflation," Part Eight on lack of access to four-year college in southwest Kansas, and Part Nine on transferring from community college to university.

 Celia Llopis-Jepsen is a reporter for the Kansas News Service, a collaboration of KCUR, Kansas Public Radio, KMUW and High Plains Public Radio covering health, education and politics.
 You can reach her on Twitter @Celia_LJ.